JimmyTinsley/imdb-haskell/README.md

 A Haskell app that save IMDB TOP 250 information in haskell data type and sqlite3 database with some query functions.

 ## Compilation
-Open terminal at the project's root directory, and type 'ghc -o imdb Main.hs'.
-Then you could see the executable file 'imdb'.
+Open terminal at the project's root directory, and type `ghc -o imdb Main.hs` .
+Then you could see the executable file `imdb`.

 ## Dependencies
 Haskell package: Database.HDBC